Argos

 mixing historical themes with observations on the psychology of post-Feminist culture.
 All the while

-making us question our responses to the nude figure while exploring its ancient role in high art.
+making us question our responses to the nude figure while exploring its ancient role

 The exhibit is being held on the occasion of the artist's 70th birthday.